We need medical staff volunteers at all of our programs! Join our team today!

 How many medical staff attend each program?

 We have a range of medical staff needs that vary based on the length and type of program.
-Family programs typically require 2-4 physicians, while Kid and Teen programs require a nursing staff of 10-15 and at least 2 physicians.
+Family programs typically require 2-4 physicians, while Independent programs require a nursing staff of 10-15 and at least 2 physicians.
 Regardless of the session, you will never be the only medical staff on duty and you’ll always report to our Medical Director, who has vast experience in working with children with type 1 diabetes.

 Who can apply?